lictailer/zmeter/README.md

 ```

 You’re all set!
 If you encounter any issues, please check the [Troubleshooting](#troubleshooting) section or open an issue on GitHub.

+# Comments

+You also need to install drivers for USB-GPIB cable

+Check if this adapter shows up in the NI-MAX app

+Then if driver is missing, use NI Package manager to install the driver

+# Things that need to be added:

+bugfix SR830

+add Montana

+add hp34401a